Furaw/excelwithcrud/readme.txt

 DROP DATABASE IF EXISTS students;
 create database students;

- 8.Move back to Idea and run Application class.
+ 8.Move back to Idea and run CrudApplication class.
 9. Go to browser and paste this url http://localhost:8080/      			Default url
 10.This application gives you availability to add/update/delete students from page.